-Even though not so common, losing files does happen to many Windows users.
-The only backup Windows offers the recycle bin, and once removed from there, there is no way to recover the deleted files.
+Although not common, losing files does happen to many Windows users.
+The only backup Windows offers is the Recycle Bin, and once deleted from there, there is no way to recover the files.
 On top of this, there are many ways someone can lose a file.
 It can be because of permanent deletion, accidental partition deletion when using disk management tool, formatting of an incorrect drive, etc. This post will guide you to recover deleted files using WINFR on Windows 11/10.

 What is WINFR Tool?